U.S. aid to Syria should be "non-lethal," new Pentagon chief says

 The United States has so far given $385 million in humanitarian aid, but Obama has been wary of sending weapons, arguing it would be difficult to prevent them from falling into the hands of militants who could use them on Western targets.

-Republican Senator John McCain, one of the leading advocates for greater U.S. involvement in Syria, said the conflict was increasingly destabilizing neighboring countries.
+Republican Senator John McCain, one of the leading advocates for greater U.S. involvement in Syria, said the conflict was increasingly destabilizing neighbouring countries.

 "To say that we're really going to change the equation with non-lethal aid is not going to do it.
 And I think we have written a shameful chapter in American history," McCain told CBS News earlier on Wednesday.